hawkeye-e/RG_HSceneCrowdReaction/README.md

 - Allow the characters in pair to start H-animation even they are not involved in H scene.
 The position, speed of H-animation is randomly selected and will update periodically.

 ## How to trigger H-animation:
-Before starting a H scene, get the other characters in pair and make sure they have already had sex with each other.
+Before starting a H scene, get the other characters in pair and make sure they have already had sex with each other (Configurable).

 ---